arpitgoyal-nickelfox/PaginationUIManager/README.md

     self.paginationUIManager = PaginationUIManager(scrollView: self.tableView, pullToRefreshType: .basic)
 ```

-Also, we need to set the delegate of **paginationUIManager**.
+Also, we need to set the `delegate` property of **paginationUIManager**.

 ```swift
     self.paginationUIManager?.delegate = self
 ```

-The ViewController in which we're initialising PaginationUIManager, it must conform **PaginationUIManagerDelegate**.
+The ViewController in which we're initialising PaginationUIManager, it must conform to **PaginationUIManagerDelegate**.

 ```swift
     extension ViewController: PaginationUIManagerDelegate {